 A Message from Mr. Kevin Keidel

-Welcome to the 2018-2019 school year!
+Welcome to the 2019-2020 school year!
 We continue to be the top ranked comprehensive high school in Tennessee according to U.S. News.
-This past spring our students took a school best 2675 AP exams and passed a record 1677 of them.
-Our seniors had an average ACT score of 27.6 and over 93% of the class was eligible for the HOPE scholarship.
-The senior class also had 12 National Merit Semi-Finalists.
+This past spring our students took 2631 AP exams and passed a school best 1739 of them.
+Our seniors had an average ACT score of 27.4 and over 93% of the class was eligible for the HOPE scholarship.
+The senior class also had 19 National Merit Semi-Finalists.

 Our athletic program was equally amazing.
-We had five teams (Volleyball, Hockey, Dance, Girls Tennis, and Boys Track) win state championships, 9 more teams made it to state tournaments, and all of our teams earned academic achievement awards from the TSSAA.
+We had five teams (Volleyball, Hockey, Boys Tennis, Girls Tennis, and Boys Track) win state championships, 9 more teams made it to state tournaments, and all of our teams earned academic achievement awards from the TSSAA.